mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

 The constructed NFA has only one accepting state, but this state, having no out-transitions, is not an important state.
 By concatenating a unique right endmarker # to a regular expression *r*, we give the accepting state for *r* a transition on #, making it an important state of the NFA for (r)#.
 In other words, by using the *augmented* regular expression (r)#, we can forget about accepting states as the subset construction proceeds; when the construction is complete, any state with a transition on # must be an accepting state.

+The important states of the NFA correspond directly to the positions in the regular expression that hold symbols of the alphabet.
+It is useful, as we shall see, to present the regular expression by its syntax tree, where the leaves correspond to operands and the interior nodes correspond to operators.
+An interior node is called a *cat-node*, *or-node*, or *star-node* if it is labeled by the concatenation operator (dot) , union operator | , or star operator \*, respectively.
+We can construct a syntax tree for a regular expression just as we did for arithmetic expressions in Section 2.5.1.

+Example 3.31 : Figure 3.56 shows the syntax tree for the regular expression of our running example.